hermitmaster/liferay-docker/README.md

 ## General Information
 Please review this entire document before you begin working with the repository.
 The documentation below will likely answer a lot of questions and prevent issues getting up and running locally.
-The Mission Center R4 repository is laid out as a traditional Liferay 7/DXP workspace.
+The repository is laid out as a traditional Liferay 7/DXP workspace.
 If you have trouble finding anything, reference the [Liferay Workspce Documentation](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/liferay-workspace).
 Tooling is based on  [Gradle 4.2](https://docs.gradle.org/4.2/userguide/userguide.html).
 The Gradle wrapper is provided